Teramo Beige XL Mains Electric Roller Blind

-This is the exciting part, the reason you opted for the battery-operated blind in the first place.
-With the top and bottom limits set, you can add four more stop points in between, so that the blind will stop at various heights.
+This is the exciting part, the reason you opted for an electric blind in the first place.
+With the top and bottom limits set, you can add up to four more stop points in between, so that the blind will stop at various heights.

-To do this, adjust the blind to the spot where you want it to stop every time the blind rises by using the up and down buttons.
-Once it is in place, press the “PROG” button on the back of the remote for one second, saving the limit stop.
+To do this, adjust the blind to the spot where you want it to stop every time the blind rises or lowers by using the up and down buttons.
+Once it is in place, press the “PROG” button on the back of the remote, the motor will shunt one.
+Press the same “PROG” button again and the motor will shunt once more saving the limit stop.

 The motor can store a maximum of six stops, with the furthest two called the UP and DOWN limit stops.
 The stops in between are called stop points.
 You can’t set stop points outside of the limit stops.
 You are able to finer tune the stop points’ positioning, or delete individual stop points separately.
 Pressing the Up or Down button twice within one second on the remote will instruct the motor to go to the top or bottom without stopping at the middle stop points.